Mixture of Experts based Multi-task Supervise Learning from Crowds: Introduction

 \section{Introduction}

-Truth inference in crowdsourcing aims to derive accurate results from noisy data provided by online workers.
-Existing truth inference methods can be broadly classified into two categories: weakly supervised and supervised approaches.
-In the weakly supervised approach, unknown ground truth is treated as hidden variables.
+Existing learning-from-crowdsmethods can be broadly classified into two categories: weakly supervised and supervised approaches.
+In the weakly supervised approach, unknown ground truth are treated as hidden variables.
 This involves utilizing statistics from workers' noisy answers to calculate results directly.
 Alternatively, it entails creating worker behavior models and employing unsupervised learning methods such as the EM algorithm to estimate unknown parameters and infer the ground truth.
-The weakly supervised approach can further be classified into statistical learning and deep learning methods based on whether it consider the features of the items.
-Statistical learning methods, such as Majority voting (MV) \cite{imamura2018analysis}, Dawid\&Skene model (DS) \cite{dawid1979maximum}, and homologous Dawid-Skene model (HDS) \cite{karger2011iterative,li2014error}, do not incorporate item features.
-In contrast, deep learning methods like Training Deep Neural Nets \cite{gaunt2016training} take item features into account.
+The weakly supervised approach can further be classified into statistical learning and deep learning methods based on whether considering the features of items.
+Statistical learning methods, such as MV~\cite{imamura2018analysis}, DS~\cite{dawid1979maximum}, and HDS~\cite{karger2011iterative,li2014error}, do not incorporate item features.
+In contrast, deep learning methods like Training Deep Neural Nets~\cite{gaunt2016training} take item features into account.
 In the supervised approach, a classifier model is first constructed with item features as the input and ground truth as the output.
-Then, a worker behavior model is created based on a confusion matrix that establishes the relationship between the item's ground truth and the worker labels.
+Then, a worker behavior model is created based on a confusion matrix that establishes the relationship between one item's ground truth and the worker labels.
 On this basis, supervised learning is implemented using the classifier model and the worker behavior model by treating the worker labels as supervisory information.
 Finally, the output of the classifier model is used as the inferred ground truth.
-In recent years, various truth inference methods based on supervised learning have been proposed, such as Crowdlayer\cite{rodrigues2018deep}, CoNAL\cite{chu2021learning}, and UnionNet\cite{wei2022deep}.
+In recent years, various learning-from-crowds methods based on supervised learning have been proposed, such as Crowdlayer\cite{rodrigues2018deep}, CoNAL\cite{chu2021learning}, and UnionNet\cite{wei2022deep}.
 However, the worker behavior model based on the confusion matrix faces challenges in effectively capturing variations in feature characteristics across different items.
 Neglecting these variations in worker behavior under different conditions can result in inaccurate representations of worker behavior, consequently impacting the quality of truth inference.
 For example, in handwritten digit recognition, workers generally have high accuracy.
 Suppose there are two items: one closely resembles the digit ``1,'' but its ground truth is actually ``7,'' and the other is a normal ``7.''
 The former receives many labels as ``1,'' while the latter rarely gets labeled as ``1.''
-Under the worker behavior model based on the confusion matrix, it is difficult to accurately model the labeling behavior of such high-difficulty items.
+Under the worker behavior model based on the confusion matrix, it is difficult to model the labeling behavior of such difficult items accurately.
 Therefore, there is a high probability that the model will interpret the former with ``1'' as the ground truth, leading to incorrect judgments.
-The quality of truth inference is influenced by uncertainty from hidden variables, the method's data adaptability, and the accuracy in characterizing worker behavior.
+The quality of aggregation strategies is influenced by uncertainty from hidden variables, the method's data adaptability, and the accuracy in characterizing worker behavior.
 The purpose of this paper is to develop a supervised model that can achieve high-quality truth inference with a worker behavior model at the item feature level.